mattnappo/tfs/notes.md

 # Some random notes

 # Todo:
+ * Check for filename length safety
- * Write all destructors and valgrind valgrind valgrind
+ * Write all destructors and check for memleaks
- * Connect the ftable to the memory
+ * Write the algorithm to find free memory

+# Other features:
  * Serialization
  * Encryption
  * Add blocks to memory
  * Network it
  * Filepaths?

+# Small things:
+ * For dumping memory, add a feature to dump to a buffer